Close

 Ontario Trillium Logo

-Part of the Pathways initiatives, the Ontario Youth Apprenticeship Program (OYAP) provides practical learning and hands-on training in more than 140 skilled trades.
+Part of the Pathways initiatives, the Ontario Youth Apprenticeship Program (OYAP) provides students with hands-on training and practical learning in over 140 skilled trades.

 Become an apprentice in sectors such as: